 There are many variations and myriad ways to decorate these morsels of goodness.
 Every Sicilian grandma has her own favorite method for making these cookies, but the basic recipe is a fig-filling covered in a sweet, pastry dough.

 This recipe is adapted from La Cucina: The Regional Cooking of Italy.
-If you love Italian cooking, this is an excellent cookbook to have on hand; many consider it to be the Bible of Italian cooking.
+If you love Italian cooking, this is an excellent cookbook to have on hand.
 A group of industrious folks from Milan wanted to preserve the cultural heritage of Italian cooking, so they started the Italian Academy of Cuisine.
 They traveled throughout Italy to record the “classic recipes of regional Italian cooking.”
 This collection is 891 pages and has more than 2000 recipes that were gathered from villages, grandmothers, and farmers and is loaded with iconic and little-known dishes.

 Here is a video to give you a visual look at each of the steps.
 Then find the complete recipe below.